calebmcelroy/wav-extract/README.md

 wav-track-extract.exe --in <input-directory> --out <output-directory>
 ```

-- `--in`: Directory containing the input WAV files.
+- `--in <folder>`: Directory containing the input WAV files.
 (Defaults to the current directory if not provided.)
-- `--out`: Directory where the output WAV files will be saved.
+- `--out <folder>`: Directory where the output WAV files will be saved.
 (Required)
+- `--force`: Overwrite existing output files.

 ## Installation